 How to join the tongue and groove

 Some will fit.
 Some won’t fit.
-Rather than fight the ones that didn’t, I just nailed them in place anyway and continued, resonating that filler would take care of the gaps.
-I was right.
+Rather than fight the ones that didn’t, I just nailed them in place anyway and continued, filling them with wood caulk later.

 Wall jogs, ceiling fans or light fixtures will likely be in your future.